NSR Report: Space Investments in 2020 Hit $7.7B in Record Year

-“With excess capital on the market, and time clocks on SPACs ticking down, NSR expects more space companies to go public in 2021”, explains Arthur Van Eeckhout, NSR Analyst and report co-author.
+“With excess capital on the market, and time clocks on SPACs ticking down, NSR expects more space companies to go public in 2021”, explains Arthur Van Eeckhout, report co-author.
 “It will be very interesting to see how things pan out in the future, but right now, Space is a hot market for investors.”

 About the Report